team-mayes/team-site/_pages/team.md

 toward advancing technologies that will produce sustainable chemicals and fuels.
 She was a Department of Energy Computational Science Graduate Fellow and earned the AIChE Computational Molecular Science and Engineering Forum Graduate Student Award and ACS Chemical Computing Group Research Excellence Award.
-She is currently a postdoctoral scholar in the Voth Group at the University of Chicago, where she is modeling proton transport in transmembrane proteins.
-At the University of Michigan, she will elucidate protein-sugar interactions for applications in renewable energy and glycobiology.
+She deferred begining her position at the University of Michigan to be a postdoctoral scholar in the Voth Group at the University of Chicago, where she modeled proton transport in transmembrane proteins.
+At the University of Michigan, she workrs to elucidate protein-sugar interactions for applications in renewable energy and glycobiology.

 # Graduate Students